Namaste Restaurant – Rio Rancho, New Mexico

 As a result, during the entire time he worked for us we all called him Kolli, his last name.
 He was too polite to tell us his first name is actually Srini.
 Over time Srini became more acculturated, maybe even a bit “Americanized” (he’s now a huge Dallas Cowboys fan), but he’s never lost his personal warmth, good humor and impeccable manners.

-Politeness and great manners seem to be a hallmark of Indian people.
+Politeness and great manners seem to be a hallmark of Indian people…or at least those in the service industries.
 When colleagues ask for a romantic dinner recommendation, I frequently suggest one of the area’s Indian restaurants where impeccably attentive service and consistently excellent food impart the effect of making diners feel like welcome royalty.

 Most Indian restaurants, like my friend Srini, embody the spirit of a traditional Indian salutation, “Namaste” which is said while holding one’s hands pressed together near the heart with head gently bowed.
 Namaste is translated as “I bow to the divine in you,” a sign not only of respect but of deference in that the greeter recognizes not just good, but the fact that there is divinity in other people.
 It is something from which we oft unpolished and uncouth Americans can learn.

 Rio Rancho has a restaurant named for that most reverential of greetings.
 It opened in late July, 2008 in the small, age-worn strip mall which previously housed Tawan Thai cuisine and before that a number of other restaurants.
 It’s a seemingly cursed location in which restaurants seem destined to fail.
 If outstanding service and cuisine are portend success, Namaste has reversed the trend of failure and become a very popular dining destination in the City of Vision.
 Along with the incomparable Joe’s Pasta House and the superb Cafe Bella, Namaste belongs on the pantheon of the very best restaurants in the metropolitan area.